arghanath007/Data-Science/Deep Learning/DeepLearning.md

 >When we have 'y' values as 'one hot encoded vector', we will use 'categorical_crossentropy'.

 >If we have 'y' directly as a value(y=8) then, we will use 'sparse_categorical_crossentropy'.

+## Tensor

+> It is a way to represent some sort of data in numerical form.

 # Tensorflow Certification Course